-Submission: 21 January 2025; Acceptance: 26 March 2025
+Submission: 21 January 2025; Acceptance: 26 March 2025; Available online: April 2025

 At this stage, most AIGC tools have only a single function, such as generating text content or generating image content.
 This single content generation is still relatively limited for short video production, especially in terms of maintaining content consistency.
 Some companies have launched their own multimodal AIGC platforms, and this paper aims to explore whether multimodal AIGC tools can further enhance the performance of short video production.